URSec/Randezvous/README.md

   In particular, one of our build scripts uses `arm-none-eabi-gcc` to find out where a bare-metal ARM `libgcc` is installed.
 - We use [MCUXpresso IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE)
-  to build, run, and debug benchmarks and require the IDE to be installed at `/usr/local`, `/opt`, or `$HOME`.
+  to build, run, and debug programs and require the IDE to be installed at `/usr/local`, `/opt`, or `$HOME`.
-- We use an NXP MIMXRT685-EVK board to run benchmarks and assume a readable/writable character device `/dev/ttyACM0` is connected to the board's serial port after plugging in the board.
+- We use an NXP MIMXRT685-EVK board to run programs and assume a readable/writable character device `/dev/ttyACM0` is connected to the board's serial port after plugging in the board.
 - We use GNU Screen to receive program output from the board's serial port, so